66 Eridani

 66 Eridani is a binary star in the constellation of Eridanus.
 The combined apparent magnitude of the system is 5.12 on average.
 Parallax measurements by Hipparcos put the system at some 309 light-years (95 parsecs) away.
+It lies half a degree northwest of beta Eridani.

 This is a spectroscopic binary: the two stars cannot be individually resolved, but periodic Doppler shifts in its spectrum mean there must be orbital motion.
-The two stars orbit each other every 5.5226013 days.
-Their orbit is fairly eccentric, at 0.0844.
+The two stars orbit each other every 5.5 days.
+Their orbit is fairly circular, with an eccentricity of 0.0844.

 The combined spectrum of 66 Eridani matches that of a B-type main-sequence star, and the two stars have similar masses.
 The spectrum also shows excess of mercury and manganese, as it is a type of chemically peculiar star called a mercury-manganese star.
 66 Eridani is an Alpha2 Canum Venaticorum variable.
 For this reason, it has been given the designation EN Eridani.